 However, those aren’t the only things you need to look at.

-Top 5 Product Management Tools
+Top 11 Product Management Tools

 ClickUp key features

-Whether it’s connecting user stories or delegating tasks to the dev team, ClickUp lets you ideate to your heart (or your brain’s) content!
+Whether it’s connecting user stories or delegating tasks to the dev team, ClickUp lets you ideate to your heart’s (or your brain’s) content!

-Split up product backlog items into smaller checklist items and just check them off when done.
+Split up product backlog items into smaller checklist items.
+And then just check them off when done.
 Sorta like your to-do list, but much better!

 Have a major feature release in your roadmap?